-If you cannot see any growing cells after 48 hours, your experiment may have failed.
+If you cannot see any growing cells after 48 hours, you can pour the rest of your engineered, recovered cells onto the "e" plate and continue incubator for another 24 hours.
+If you still don't see any growth after this, your experiment may have failed.
 Don't be discouraged.
 In science, failure is a chance to learn more.
-Complete the troubleshooting guide at amino.bio/ troubleshoot to claim your free kit to try again, as part of our Success Guarantee.
+Complete the troubleshooting guide at amino.bio/troubleshoot to claim your free kit to try again, as part of our Success Guarantee.